Welcome to Year 6!

 - It would be really helpful if you could send in tissues for the class.

 Jewellery and Nail Polish

 - We would like to remind parents that the only jewellery allowed at school are small stud earrings.
 Nail polish is not allowed.

 If there is anything that you would like to talk to us about, please feel free to talk to us before or after school, or make an appointment via the school office.

-We look forward to a busy Autumn term!
+We look forward to a busy and happy Autumn term!

 Mrs Frohock, Mrs Molloy, Mrs Brewer, Ms Clarke and all of the year 6 team.